-Although our total enterprise value relative to the above peers was significantly impacted by Windstream's bankruptcy, the Compensation Committee decided to maintain the peer group for 2020 (unchanged from 2019) given it still represents our competitive market for talent and to revisit appropriateness in 2021.
+The Compensation Committee decided to maintain the peer group for 2021 (unchanged from 2020) given it still represents our competitive market for talent and to revisit appropriateness in 2022.

 To provide additional perspective, the Compensation Committee also reviews, with the assistance of Pearl Meyer, pay levels for comparable positions within the broader REIT industry, as reported in the NAREIT Compensation Survey.
 Peer Group compensation data and data for size-appropriate companies collected from the NAREIT survey were blended to create composite market values for each position (the "Market Data").
 In determining appropriate pay opportunities for our NEOs, the Compensation Committee also considers a variety of other factors in addition to the Market Data, such as each executive's qualifications, responsibilities, past performance and expected future contributions.